What are visiting hours?

 Is there a limit to the number of people who can visit at one time?

-There is no limit.
-However, we ask that large groups meet with the patient in our dining room or public meeting areas to avoid interfering with the patient’s roommate.
+If visitors are outdoors, there is no limit.
+If visitors are in the patient’s room, however, we ask that no more than two people at a time visit so that we are mindful of infection control and follow current guidelines.
+We ask that large groups meet with the patient in our activities room or outdoor meeting areas to avoid interfering with the patient’s roommate.

 Is there any private space available to use?

-Families may reserve the conference room or social worker office for private meetings or special events with advance notice by contacting the social services department or the activities department.
+Families may reserve our activities room or conference room for private meetings or special events with advance notice by contacting the facility.

 Can children visit?

 Yes, children are allowed.
+They must follow all current guidelines, including vaccination and current testing guidelines.
 We ask that all visitors refrain from visiting if they are sick or have any symptoms of illness.
 If children visit, we ask that they be mindful of noise levels.

 Can we bring a family pet to the facility?

-We love when pets come to visit.
+We love when pets visit.
+We prefer pets to visit outside so they do not disturb the healing process of other residents.
 We ask that you clean up after your pet and take proper safety measures.
 All pets must have current vaccinations and remain on a leash at all times.
+Please call the facility before bringing a pet to review facility rules.

 Can I take my loved one home for a visit?